1qk1/productivity-platform/README.md

 1. Navigate into the project folder.

-2. Install dependencies with `npm install`
+2. Install dependencies with `npm run install`.

-3. Navigate in each of the subprojects (backend/webclient) and run `npm install` again.

-4. In the backend folder, make a `.env` file with 2 keys: `MONGODB_URI` and `JWT_SECRET`, and then give them a database url and a jwt secret.
+3. In the backend folder, make a `.env` file with 2 keys: `MONGODB_URI` and `JWT_SECRET`, and then give them a database url and a jwt secret.

-5. Go to the project folder again.
+4. Go to the project folder again.

-6. Run `npm start` to start the backend and the webclient.
+5. Run `npm run dev` to start the backend and the webclient.

-7. You're ready to code.
+6. You're ready to code.

 ## Running the tests